The Gentleman of Horror.

-How sweet is that?
-The marriage of Peter and Helen Cushing was a true partnership, one that would last until Helen’s death from emphysema in 1971.
+The marriage of Peter and Helen Cushing was a true partnership, one that lasted until Helen’s death from emphysema in 1971.
 Though Helen’s passing was extremely difficult for Peter, he believed that their earthy separation was only temporary, that one day he and Helen would be together again:

 “I have been doubtful many times about many things during my life, but of this I have no doubt—no doubt whatsoever.”

 By the world’s standards, Peter Cushing didn’t find success until late in life.
 As Peter himself said:

 “I was getting on in age before I had any money in the bank.”